kaziida24/fractal/README.md

 - [Questions](#questions)

 ## Summary
+Three C++ executables facilitate the use of the fractal analysis program.
-fractal - fractal analysis entry program
-visualize - visualize a dataset using PCL's native viewer
+fractal - fractal analysis entry program (performs fractal analysis on a given 3D dataset) visualize - visualize a dataset using PCL's native viewer
 ascii2pcd - convert an ASCII point cloud to a PCD file

+Additionally, Python and MATLAB scripts faciliate post-processing the fractal analysis results as well as provide an alternative to point cloud visualizations.

+plot_fractal.py - post-process fractal analysis results by creating a plot and estimating the fractal dimension

 ## Dependencies
-CMake (should be standard on Ubuntu)
+CMake
 PCL (for point cloud processing and visualization)
 Eigen
-Boost (should be standard on Ubuntu)
-Python (for plotting)
+Boost
-MATLAB (for visualization), optional
+Python and/or MATLAB (plotting and optional visualization)

 ## Installation
 1. Clone the repository to local computer.